t9md/atom-try/README.md

 - Paste selected text to bottom of `try` buffer by default.
 - Without selection, simply open `try` buffer.
 - `try` buffer is merely simple file, not special scratch buffer.
-- Detect grammar from scope of cursor position(e.g. CoffeeScript in Markdown), this ensure you got precise `try` buffer grammar.

 # Commands
 - `try:paste`: paste to try file.